 Also, because backstage – unlike the rest of Disney World – isn’t terribly cute.
 The Utilidoors underneath Magic Kingdom are pretty much just hallways with giant sewer pipes running through them and half-dressed Cast Members scurrying frantically about.
 And Epcot, as you’ll see below, is mostly just an empty lot.

 But I totally get the curiosity!
 If you’re dying to see Epcot’s backstage for yourself, you can always take the official Backstage Magic tour!
 You can also catch a glimpse of Epcot’s backstage while riding Test Track – look out over the parking lot while you’re riding outside and you’ll see the the Epcot Cast Member entrance, which leads to a hidden door next to the Mexico pavilion.

 Ssssh – don’t tell Disney I showed you these!

 Get the Disney World Scavenger Hunt Printable

 Feature image original photo credit: “BALLOONS – Magic Kingdom” (CC BY-SA 2.0) by lhbrizzante.
 Disclaimer: this post contains Amazon affiliate links and a sponsored video.
-By purchasing through these links or watching the linked video, I will receive a small commission at no expense to you that will help cover the costs of running the blog and providing amazing content to you for free!
+By purchasing through these links or watching the linked video, I will receive a small commission at no expense to you.

-Get our printable 50 point Disney Scavenger Hunt to take with you on your next trip to Disney World!
-Plus, we'll send you Cast Member insider tips to help plan your trip.
+Get a FREE printable 50-point Disney Scavenger Hunt to take with you on your next trip to Disney World.